KJWilliamson/maze/README.md

 Draw the maze.
 (Randy gave us code for this)

-Allow user to move through the maze, blocked by walls and cannot move outside the maze
+Allow user to move through the maze, blocked by walls and cannot move outside the maze  Must have a start and finish point

+Using keyboard events to move player around with arrow keys

 Gam is won when the player reaches finish